aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab1/Readme.md

 ![S3list](img/s3.png)

 The final model is stored as model.tar.gz file in a folder called DeepRacer-SageMaker-rlmdl-account number-date in your DeepRacer S3 bucket.
-This location of this file is stored by the AWS DeepRacer service, so moving this file is not recommended.
 The interim models are stored as .pd files in a folder called DeepRacer-SageMaker-RoboMaker-comm-account number-date
 ![S3dr](img/s3_aws_deepracer.png)